US MILITARY MEDALS

 This was awarded to enlisted personnel for each enlistment without disciplinary problems on their records.

-Combat Infantry Badge- You got this for serving in an Infantry Military Occupation Speciality, (MOS) in a hostile fire zone, in contact with the
+You got this for serving in an Infantry Military Occupation Specialty, (MOS) in a hostile fire zone, in

 enemy for 30 days, or if you were killed or wounded while doing